 After enjoying the culture in Charlotteville, and lunch at the Suckhole, head over the point at the west end of the beach and discover Pirate’s Bay.
 This small beach often has a few private yachts moored off its shore as it is calm and gorgeous.
 The calm waters also make it a pretty good choice for snorkelling too.
 If you don’t want to walk or drive you can find a water taxi at the dock to take you around the point.

-Have you visited any beaches in Trinidad and Tobago?
+Have you visited any Trinidad and Tobago beaches?
 Which ones were your favourites?
 Share in the comments below!

 If you found this post helpful, consider sharing it for others to find.